KrebitDAO/krb-docs/README.md

 Verifiable Credentials can be revoked by an Issuer, they can expire, and also be deleted by the credential subject.
 In all these cases both the issuer and subject rewards are also burnt.

+The Verifiable Credentials expiration date ensures that reputation scores represent recent contributions to Krebit.

 Learn more:

 - [Get Verified](get_verified#claim-credentials)